APPLY NOW

 • to third party agents or contractors (for example, the providers of our electronic data storage services) for the purposes of providing services to us.
 These third parties will be subject to confidentiality requirements and they will only use your personal data as described in this privacy notice; and

-• to the extent required by law, for example if we are under a duty to disclose your personal data in order to comply with any legal obligation, establish, exercise or defend our legal rights.
+• to the extent required by law, for example if we are under a duty to disclose your personal data in order to comply with any legal obligation, establish, exercise or defend our legal rights;

 TRANSFERS OF PERSONAL DATA OUTSIDE THE EUROPEAN ECONOMIC AREA

-In other circumstances the law may permit us to otherwise transfer your personal data outside the EEA.
+In other circumstances the law may permit us to otherwise transfer your personal data outside the UK.
 In all cases, however, we will ensure that any transfer of your personal data is compliant with data protection law.

-You can obtain more details of the protection given to your personal data when it is transferred outside the EEA (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contacting us” section below.
+You can obtain more details of the protection given to your personal data when it is transferred outside the UK (including a copy of the standard data protection clauses which we have entered into with recipients of your personal data) by contacting us in accordance with the “Contacting us” section below.

 RETENTION OF PERSONAL DATA